Underground refuges during global catastrophe:

 Sunken Séance Meeting Hall 2020 2.5 x 5.5 m gouache on paper

-Bev Pike is a Winnipeg artist known for gigantic immersive paintings of architectural utopias amid climate catastrophe, based on her research into historic shell grottos.
+Bev Pike is a Winnipeg artist known for gigantic immersive paintings of architectural utopias.
+Amid climate and pandemic catastrophes, she bases her research on three-hundred year-old subterranean shell grottos.
 Pike shows her work in public art galleries across Canada, most recently at the Dunlop Art Gallery (Regina), Museum London (London), and St. Mary’s University Art Gallery (Halifax).
 In addition, she is the recipient of major grants from the Canada Council, Manitoba Arts Council and Winnipeg Arts Council.
 She also creates humorous, provocative and feminist Agony Aunt columns in artist books which are in international special collections such as the Victoria & Albert Museum, Tate Modern and others.
 Finally, as a long-time community activist, Pike writes evidence-based satire for the Winnipeg Free Press, CBC as well as other publications.

 Centre for Contemporary Canadian Art www.ccca.ca

 (now available on http://www.knowledge.ca and bellmts Stories From Home)